lbryio/lbry.com/content/news/205-lbrytech.md

 Here are some of the things you can find on lbry.tech:

 - [LBRY Protocol Specification](https://lbry.tech/spec) - A comprehensive, thorough documentation of _exactly_ what LBRY is and how it works.
 We've called this a spec rather than a whitepaper because that's what it is.
-It's not a theoretical description of a system, but a detailed description of a system in production usage.
+It's not a theoretical proposal, but a detailed description of a system in production usage.

 - [LBRY Overview](https://lbry.tech/overview) - An introduction and interactive overview of LBRY specifically for technical users.